Trump Campaign Takes Steps To Prevent A Challenge Within GOP

 Kaufman said that technically, he and the rest of the state GOP would be neutral should Trump face a primary challenge.
 He makes clear, however, that he's been a strong supporter of the president and doesn't see a serious primary challenge on the horizon.

 It's much the same in New Hampshire, where party leaders must technically remain neutral to preserve their status as the first-in-the-nation primary.
 But the Trump campaign backed Saturday's election of new state GOP Chairman Stephen Stepanek, who served as Trump's state co-chairman in 2016.

-Stepanek was the preferred choice over former state chair Jennifer Horn, who emerged as an outspoken Trump critic since leaving the chairmanship after the 2016 election.
+Stepanek was viewed as decidedly more supportive of the president than former state chairwoman Jennifer Horn, who emerged as an outspoken Trump critic since leaving the position after the 2016 election.

 Meanwhile, states like South Carolina and Kansas are openly discussing cancelling their primaries and caucuses, but the Trump campaign insists it is staying out of those discussions, noting that state parties in some states are required to foot the bill for nominating contests.